genomizer/genomizer-desktop/README.md

 ###NOTES
 - Please see Help box and User Manual for guides on using the process
 - File download does not control preventing of writing over an existing file if they have the same file name.
-- You can now also press enter to login and to search(?)
+- You can now also press enter to login and to search.

 ##CHANGELOG v0.2.0 RELEASE DATE 14-05-20